rurban/re-engine-PCRE2/README.md

 # DESCRIPTION

-Replaces perl's regex engine in a given lexical scope with PCRE2 regular expressions provided by libpcre.
+Replaces perl's regex engine in a given lexical scope with PCRE2 regular expressions provided by libpcre2-8.

 This provides jit support and faster matching, but may fail in cornercases.

-Note that most packaged libpcre2-8 libraries do not enable the jit compiler. `cmake -DPCRE2_SUPPORT_JIT=ON`
+Note that some packaged libpcre2-8 libraries do not enable the jit compiler. `cmake -DPCRE2_SUPPORT_JIT=ON`
+PCRE2 then silently falls back to the normal PCRE2 compiler and matcher.

+Check with:

+    perl -Mre::engine::PCRE2 -e'print re::engine::PCRE2::JIT'
+    perl -Mre::engine::PCRE2 -e'print re::engine::PCRE2::JITTARGET'

 # AUTHORS